-Region #11/Parish Hill MS-HS's evaluators will use the CCT Rubric for Effective Teaching to guide data collection from three sources: teacher conferences, classroom observations and reviews of practice.
+Voluntown evaluators will use the CCT Rubric to guide data collection from three sources: teacher conferences, classroom observations, and reviews of practice.

-Over the course of the school year, evaluators will gather evidence for all Indicators and Domains of the CCT Rubric for Effective Teaching which will allow teachers to demonstrate: the context for their work; their ability to improve student learning and performance; their ability to engage in reflective practice to improve their own knowledge and skills; how they exercise leadership skills within their classrooms, schools and district.
+Over the course of the school year, evaluators will gather evidence for all Indicators and Domains of the CCT Rubric, which will allow teachers to demonstrate: the context for their work; their ability to improve student learning and performance; their ability to engage in reflective practice to improve their own knowledge and skills; and how they exercise leadership skills within their classrooms, schools and district.